Graphics-Group/Covid-19-visualizations/README.md

 <img src="ijlyttle/03-Plots_files/figure-gfm/new-cases-county-ft-1.png" width="864" />

-As of 2020-04-19, I am **not** seeing a peak in new-cases being approached.
+As of 2020-04-20, I am **not** seeing a peak in new-cases being approached.

-Focusing on Johnson county, I see four waves of increases:
+Focusing on Johnson County, I see four waves of increases:

   - days 0-7: the initial cases associated with the Egyptian cruise
   - days 7-23: the establishment of community-spread
   - days 23-38: another rise perhaps associated with spring-breakers returning
   - days 38- : another uptick

+Another interesting case is Dallas County, known as being the fastest-growing county in the state, i.e. suburban Des Moines:

+  - days 0-16: new cases diminish, perhaps folks who have the means to isolate are doing so.
+  - days 17- : there is a meat-packing plant in Perry with an outbreak.

 Another question I want to ask deals with differences between large counties and and small counties.
 My idea was to split the counties into